 We recommend stratifying by age group so that percentages for adolescent and adult women can be calculated separately for quality improvement (QI) purposes.
-Given different care delivery models among adolescents, HHS's Centers for Disease Control and Prevention (CDC), American Academy of Pediatrics (AAP), and American College of Obstetricians and Gynecologists (ACOG) have published patient-centered counseling recommendations specifically for this population (Gavin 2014, ACOG 2017 Committee Opinion 710, Menon 2020).
-Though current guidance notes that most and moderately effective methods, including LARC methods, are safe and recommended for teen and nulliparous populations, it can still be difficult for these populations to access these highly effective contraceptive methods (Ott 2014, ACOG 2017 Committee Opinion 699, Menon 2020).
+Given different care delivery models among adolescents, HHS's Centers for Disease Control and Prevention (CDC), American Academy of Pediatrics (AAP), and American College of Obstetricians and Gynecologists (ACOG) have published contraceptive counseling recommendations specifically for this population (Gavin 2014, ACOG 2017

+Committee Opinion 710, Menon 2020).
+Historically, LARCs have been more difficult to access for all age groups because they require clinicians to have specialized training in implant and IUD placement and removal, but they have been particularly difficult for teens to access due to outdated clinical guidance around which populations are eligible for LARCs (Kumar 2016, Pritt 2017, Smith 2017).
+Though current guidance notes that LARCs are safe and recommended for teen and nulliparous populations, it can still be difficult for these populations to access these highly effective contraceptive methods (ACOG 2017 Committee Opinion 699, Menon 2020).
 Studies report that adolescents experience more unintended pregnancies (Coles 2011, Ahrens 2018) which may result in adverse outcomes for mothers and infants.
-For these reasons, it is particularly important to measure most and moderately effective contraceptive provision among the adolescent population.
+For these reasons, it is particularly important to measure LARC access among the adolescent population.